Dublin in 4 Days: The perfect itinerary

 Jameson Whiskey tour

 For you whiskey lovers out there, this is the place for you!
-You can take a tour of the distillery taking in all the history of the place and then end in the tasting room, the best place of all.
+You can take a tour of the Jameson distillery, taking in all the history of the place, and then end in the tasting room, the best place of all.
 Even if you are not a whiskey fan, there is a very good chance you will find one you like here.

 Guinness Experience